Frances Fowler Wallace Memorial Award

-The Frances Fowler Wallace Memorial Award provides financial assistance to support for doctoral students’ dissertation research on “the cause, treatment, cure, and prevention of mental disease, mental illness, and mental disorders,” as designated in her will.
+The Frances Fowler Wallace Memorial Award provides financial assistance to support doctoral students’ dissertation research on “the cause, treatment, cure and prevention of mental disease, mental illness and mental disorders,” as designated in the will of Mrs. Wallace.
 The award provides up to $1,500 for research-related expenses such as survey mailings, software, participant stipends and training.
 Award recipients must provide a copy of the final dissertation to the foundation.

 Applications are reviewed on a rolling basis and may be submitted at any time.

 Applicants will be contacted approximately 30 business days after the submission of the proposal.

 Applicants must submit a curriculum vitae, one letter of reference from the applicant’s dissertation committee chair or advisor, a proposal and a budget.

 Vivian J. Miller is a doctoral candidate at the School of Social Work at The University of Texas at Arlington.
 While interning at a long-term care facility in Cleveland, Ohio, Miller developed a deep interest in advancing knowledge and research that enhances the well-being and promotes the human rights of older adults residing in nursing homes.
 Her study is titled “Transportation, Social Support by Family Visitation, and Depression among Nursing Home Residents: A Mixed-Methods Study.”
 Learn more

 Ya-Ching Huang is pursuing a doctorate in nursing to research and develop systemic healthcare practices that will have long-lasting impact.
 Her research proposal is titled “The Impact of Illness Perception, Diabetes Management Self-Efficacy, and Mental Distress on Type 2 Diabetes Self-Management among Chinese Americans.”
 Huang seeks to help people adopt healthy habits that minimize the complications of diabetes and reduce the need for urgent and costly health care services.
 Learn more